ivpn/ivpn.net/src/content/pages/knowledgebase/general/do-you-offer-a-kill-switch-or-vpn-firewall.md

 ### Software stability and crashes

 All software has bugs and may crash for a variety of reasons.
-For example, out of memory errors will crash practically any foreground application.
+For example, out-of-memory errors will crash practically any foreground application.

 Software designed for security must fail-safe in the event of a crash, fully maintaining the security of the host system.

-The IVPN Firewall ensures that if the VPN client, any part of the tunnel or your desktop OS crashes, no traffic will leave the computer until IVPN Firewall is disabled manually or a new VPN tunnel is established.
+The IVPN Firewall ensures that if the VPN client, any part of the tunnel, or your desktop OS crashes, no traffic will leave the computer until IVPN Firewall is disabled manually or a new VPN tunnel is established.

 ### Conclusion